ssaring/sportstracker/sportstracker/docs/README.txt

 ----------------------

-For Windows, macOS and some Linux systems there are native installer packages available on the SourceForge project page.
+For Windows, macOS and some Linux systems there are native installer packages available on the GitHub project release page.
 They include an embedded Java Runtime Environment (JRE), so the user does not need to install Java before.
 The installers will create a menu entry for easy SportsTracker startup.